XBone-3/booking-system-flask-v2/README.md

   - if no slots available book option disabled
 - timeline of bookings for users
 - password encryption
+- password reset

-## working on admin dashboard, password reset feature
+## working on admin dashboard